 Since a major restoration project kicked off in 2017, the historic station used by President Theodore Roosevelt has received much-needed repairs and enthusiastic support from the local community.

-• Plans for a final fundraiser push is underway, energy is high for restoration and reuse
+• The final fundraiser push is underway and energy is high for restoration and reuse.

-• Listing has brought public attention to site’s significance and threat
+• Listing has helped to bring public attention to the site’s significance and threat.